Siteimprove/CMS-plugin-Wordpress/siteimprove/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Added - Calling "clear" on non-content pages in WordPress
+* Added - Prepublish can now be started from a published page

 = 2.0.1 =
 * Bugfix - Fixed checkbox for "Use latest experience" was not properly checked on by default